A message from our President

 Julia Childress, Board of DirectorS

 Julia Childress has been part of the claims industry for 18 years.
 She was born and raised in Tennessee and currently resides in Murfreesboro, TN.
 Over her career in the insurance claims industry Julia has experience as a staff catastrophe adjuster, Independent Adjuster, Team manager and currently Claim Manager.
 Julia is a part of the Legion Claims team out of Baton Rouge, LA.
+Julia is fortunate to have found a home at NACA where she can give back to the catastrophe adjusting community that she has been a part of over the years.

 2023 NACA Convention Exhibitor Information